-Fierté Montréal Pride is the largest LGBTQ Pride in Canada and will take place at the Parc des Faubourgs from August 9 to 19.
+Montréal Pride is the largest LGBTQ Pride in Canada and will take place at the Parc des Faubourgs from August 8 to 18.

-In 2017, some 2.7 million visitors attended their historic Canada Pride edition, and this year hundreds of thousands of partygoers are expected to attend more than 150 events – including free outdoor concerts, literary readings, theatre performances and great parties – during the 11-day-long festival, notably Fierté Montréal Pride’s three flagship events: Community Day on August 18, along Sainte-Catherine Street East in the Village; the ever-popular Pride Parade on August 19 at 1 pm; and the iconic Mega T-Dance at the Parc des Faubourgs beginning at 3 pm.
+In 2018, some 2.1 million visitors attended Montréal Pride, and this year hundreds of thousands of partygoers are expected to attend more than 150 events – including free outdoor concerts, literary readings, theatre performances and great parties – during the 11-day-long festival, notably Montréal Pride’s three flagship events: Community Day on August 17, along Sainte-Catherine Street East in the Village; the ever-popular Parade on August 18 at 1 pm; and the iconic Mega T-Dance at the Parc des Faubourgs on August 18 beginning at 3 pm.

-Below are some tips and highlights to help you survive Fierté Montréal Pride 2018:
+Below are some tips and highlights to help you survive Montréal Pride 2019:

 Community Day is an educational and grassroots component of Pride that enables the LGBTQ and mainstream communities to discover the many exciting organizations, community groups, businesses and sports teams run by and catering to the LGBTQ community.
-Kiosks will line Sainte-Catherine Street East in the Village, between Saint-Hubert Street and Papineau Avenue.
-There will also be an Open Air Book Fair benefiting Fierté Montréal Pride activities, including Literary Pride.
+Kiosks will line Sainte-Catherine Street East in the Village between Saint-Hubert and Papineau Streets.
+There will also be an Open-Air Book Fair benefiting Montréal Pride activities, including Literary Pride.

-The Pride parade on Sunday, August 19 begins at 1 pm and runs east along René-Lévesque Boulevard from downtown Metcalfe to Alexandre-de-Sève streets.
-The crowds lining the 2.7 kilometre parade route are thinner at the beginning of the parade and get extremely crowded near the end.
-So pick a good spot to watch the parade – such as around Bleury Street where spectators can sit on the grassy hill at the SNC Lavalin Park – and go early.
+The August 18 Parade begins at 1 pm and runs east along René-Lévesque Boulevard from downtown Metcalfe to Alexandre-de-Sève Streets.
+The crowds lining the 2.7-kilometre parade route are thinner at the beginning of the parade and get extremely crowded near the end.
+So, pick a good spot to watch the parade – such as around Bleury Street, where spectators can sit on the grassy hill at the SNC Lavalin Park – and go early.